 First, let me introduce our guest chef, Bob Goodman.
 Bob is not actually a chef, but he is an avid, passionate meat smoker.
 I trust him implicitly with gathering the best information out there.
 Why?
 Because Bob is a nuclear engineer who relishes research, science and detail – not just in theory, but in practice.
 He’s experimented with briskets for a long time and recently threw a smoked brisket party with his wife, Fagyie, to share an amazing feast.

 Bob has patiently helped me break down the steps and critical information, including the equipment needed, in laymen’s language.
 I am an avid griller, but I knew nothing about how to smoke a brisket in a smoker.
 Now I do.

 There is no one way to smoke a brisket.
 All I know is that this way works.
 Rave reviews from 24 guests.

-Here are the steps and tips for how to smoke a brisket in a smoker.
+Steps and tips on how to smoke a brisket in a smoker

 Buy the right brisket

 Tip: Try to buy at least the Choice (AAA in Canada) cut of brisket.
 Prime is even better.
 American Wagyu even better.
 The more marbled, the more exceptional and Wagyu beef has that in spades (although considerably more expensive).
 Find more details in this video by Aaron Franklin on buying and preparing a smoked brisket.

 Tip: Experts suggest buying a “whole packer” cut which includes both the fattier point part (also called the Deckle) and the leaner flat part.
 I’m a fat loving gal so I much prefer the juicier softer textured point.
 It’s all personal preference.
 For the brisket party, we all chipped in to buy two Wagyu briskets, one 14 lbs, the other 16 lbs.

 Trim and season the brisket (night before)